 Home-based care providers in HHCN’s analysis include all those with the NAICS code 621610, which is used for “establishments primarily engaged in providing skilled nursing services in the home.”
-In addition to home care and home health agencies, that includes businesses in realms such as home infusion therapy and in-home hospice, among others.
+In addition to home care and home health agency, that includes businesses in realms such as home infusion therapy and in-home hospice, among others.

 In total, PPP loans helped more than 15,000 home-based care agencies retain a combined 160,175 jobs, the data suggests.
 In other words, that’s how many aggregate workers are employed by those loan recipients, who might otherwise have gone out of business without the PPP money.